TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-09-04-how-apigen-survived-its-death.md

 - **keep old** reflection package as stable fallback
 - **use new reflection package** only on single reflection class, e.g. `ClassConstantReflection`

-The main services that takes cares of this is [TransformerCollector](https://github.com/ApiGen/ApiGen/blob/a6f56691d87f74a64b31a15b7866d5a839aecb60/packages/Reflection/src/TransformerCollector.php#).
+The main service that takes cares of this is [TransformerCollector](https://github.com/ApiGen/ApiGen/blob/a6f56691d87f74a64b31a15b7866d5a839aecb60/packages/Reflection/src/TransformerCollector.php#).

-All particular Transformer are **collected** into it.
+All particular Transformers are **collected** into it.

 When reflection is passed, ApiGen will decide what to do with it - that is [the Router part](https://github.com/ApiGen/ApiGen/blob/a6f56691d87f74a64b31a15b7866d5a839aecb60/packages/Reflection/src/TransformerCollector.php#L68-L71).